 - Leave of Absence:

 - Students who need to interrupt their studies for personal, health or other reasons may request a leave of absence for up to one full year from the date of approval.
-The request should be made to the faculty adviser, Associate Director of the program and the Admission, Progression and Retention Committee should be notified.
+The faculty adviser, Associate Director of the program and the Admission, Progression and Retention Committee all should be notified.
 An on-line Leave of Absence Request form found on Campus Connect under search Academics: needs to be filled out and submitted.

 - Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the Admissions, Progression, and Retention Committee.
 It is the student’s responsibility to send a copy of such request to the Director of the School of Nursing, the student’s faculty advisor and the Associate Director of the Program.
 This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the DePaul Nursing Program.
 This request for reinstatement must be made no less than 6 weeks prior to resuming the nursing course sequence.
 Students will be notified in writing regarding the decision concerning their re-entry to the program.
 Individual assessment of current knowledge and clinical skills will be made prior to placement of the student back into the nursing program.
 Students who become “out of sequence students” due to dismissal, withdrawal, or military/medical/family leave of absence will resume course work based upon roster space availability in required courses offered at that time.